TencentARC/ArcNerf/docs/models.md

 For point sampling:
 - n_sample: Init sample point.
-- n_importance: Point sampled from hierarchical sampling
+- n_importance: Point sampled from hierarchical sampling.
+For pruning methods, we are still able to use resampling for more accurate boundary estimation.
 - perturb: perturb zvals during training.
 - inverse_linear: If True, more points are sampled closer to near zvals.